VBI-2601 (BRII-179) Vaccine Description

 VBI has entered into a license and collaboration agreement with Brii Bio (“Brii”).
 Under the agreement, VBI and Brii will collaborate in developing the product through to completion of a proof-of-concept clinical trial in China, following which Brii Bio will be responsible for funding all development in the licensed territory.
 Brii Bio will retain commercial rights in the approved territory, while VBI will have all rights outside of the licensed territory.

 "These early data from the low-dose cohorts are very encouraging and provide a human proof-of-concept that leads us to believe VBI-2601 (BRII-179) could be an effective and critical component of a functional cure for chronic hepatitis B patients," said Jeff Baxter, VBI's President, and CEO, in a press release issued on November 18, 2020.
 "A functional cure for chronic hepatitis B is likely to require multiple components sufficient to (1) drive down HBV DNA, (2) drive down immunosuppressive HBV surface antigen, and (3) induce or restore HBV-specific long-term immunologic control against HBV infection."

 This study (ACTRN12619001210167) was conducted by our partner Brii Biosciences.
-Based on this study's results, Brii Biosciences plans to conduct additional combination studies of VBI-2601 (BRII-179) within Asia-Pacific Economic Cooperation and the more significant China areas, said the company.
+Based on this study's results, Brii Biosciences plans to conduct additional combination studies of VBI-2601 (BRII-179) within Asia-Pacific Economic Cooperation and the more significant China areas.

 VBI Vaccines Inc. is a commercial-stage biopharmaceutical company developing the next generation of vaccines to address unmet needs in infectious disease and immuno-oncology.

 VBI-2601 (BRII-179) Vaccine Indication